 Above: To avoid destroying the local order of stone walls and vegetation in the buiding process, it was only permissable for machinery to move around on the footprint of the actual dwellings.
 Earth from the foundations was used to shore up and restore the terraces which had supported farming over the ages.

-In her book Mediterranean Landscape Design, Louisa Jones (with photographer Clive Nichols) brilliantly describes a movement, across southern Europe, of new visionaries who have been able to re-purpose land which has moved out of its traditional use.
+In her book Mediterranean Landscape Design ($44.54 from Amazon), Louisa Jones (with photographer Clive Nichols) brilliantly describes a movement, across southern Europe, of new visionaries who have been able to re-purpose land which has moved out of its traditional use.
 Particularly vulnerable are agricultural areas which just happen to have a marvelous view.

 Above: "We were all in love with the landscape," says Thomas Doxiadis in Mediterranean Landscape Design.
 This is the Greek phrygana, the natural state of these islands after millennia of grazing, forest clearance, and fires.
 The land is productive for growing lower down the slopes; higher up it is well-suited for grazing.
 The vegetation here is made up of the prickly Centaurea spinosa, Sarcopoterium spinosum, and pot marigold Calendula arvensis.